fanglingsu/vimb/man.md

   Any other value enforce the expire-time (the expire-time value will be the lower between server-side request and time defined with 'cookie-expire-time').

+default-zoom (int)
+: Initial Full-Content Zoom in percent.
+Default is 100.

 download-command (string)
 : A command with placeholder `%s` that will be invoked to download a uri.